barsdeveloper/tank/docs/index.md

   - title: Battlefield adaptability
     details: Plug new backends in like changing magazines.
 Designed from day one to be extensible.
   - title: Rich type arsenal
-    details: Define your units and let Tank take care or conversions.
+    details: Define your units and let Tank take care of conversions.
 ---